mutantstandard/forc/readme.md

 - Arbitrary Unicode codepoints - you can use whatever codepoints you want, including PUA.
 - Support for ligatures
 - Support for VS16
-- Can be used from Orxporter for seamlessly building an entire consistent set of different emoji.
+- Can be used from orxporter for seamlessly building an entire set of emoji.

 ## Limitations